chain4travel/camino-messenger-contracts/docs/index.md

 function _addServiceCapability(bytes32 serviceHash, string capability) internal virtual
 ```

-_Add a capability to the service._
+Adds a capability to the service.

 #### Parameters